Responsibility at the Regional State Administrative Agency

 We have submitted the goals on which we report to the State Treasury and we prepare a responsibility report annually.
 No responsibility report was drafted in 2021 due to the coronavirus epidemic, the crisis in Ukraine and the nurses’ strike requiring a lot of our time and resources.
 We decided to postpone the first report to 2022.
 The report will be published in spring 2023.

 The State Treasury's guidelines are based on the UN's Sustainable Development Goals.
 According to the guidelines, we have selected the goals on which we can have the most impact.
-The UN's Sustainable Development Goals (SDGs) consist of 17 main objectives, five of which are at the centre of the Regional State Administrative Agency's responsibility report.
+The UN's Sustainable Development Goals (SDGs) consist of 17 main objectives, four of which are at the centre of the Regional State Administrative Agency's responsibility report.
 In addition, the most essential sub-targets set for the main objectives have been identified for the Regional State Administrative Agency, and they are used for more detailed reporting.

 Our goals are to: